jessety/automated-github-releases-example/README.md

 # Automating GitHub Releases

-This is an example Node project that leverages [actions/create-release](https://github.com/actions/create-release) and [auto-changelog](https://www.npmjs.com/package/auto-changelog) to automate the creation of GitHub releases, complete with release notes generated from the commit log.
+This is an example Node project that leverages [actions/create-release](https://github.com/actions/create-release) and [auto-changelog](https://www.npmjs.com/package/auto-changelog) to automate the creation of GitHub releases, complete with release notes generated from the commit log with a customizable template.

 ## Usage